MetaLabs-inc/react-native-vimeo-iframe/README.md

-# React Native Vimeo Player
+# React Native Vimeo Iframe

-React Native Vimeo Player is a library to render Vimeo videos in a React Native app.
+React Native Vimeo Iframe is a library to render Vimeo videos in a React Native app.
 This component allows you to embed a Vimeo video in your app and have full access to the Vimeo player JS API (more information https://developer.vimeo.com/player/js-api).